 Why hire an arborist?
 An arborist is a specialist in the care of individual trees.
 Arborists are knowledgeable about the needs of trees and are trained and equipped to provide proper care.
 Hiring an arborist is a decision that should not be taken lightly.
-Proper tree care is an To prevent the need for topping, start out by planting investment that can lead to substantial returns.
-Wellcared-for trees are attractive and can add considerable value to your property.
+Proper tree care is an investment that can lead to substantial returns.
+Well-cared-for trees are attractive and can add considerable value to your property.
 Poorly maintained trees can be a significant liability.
 Pruning or removing trees, especially large trees, can be dangerous work.
 Tree work should be done only by those trained and equipped to work safely in trees.